Skip to Main Content

 Emphasize Institutional Effectiveness

-1. Provide access to technology resources and ensure proficiency in the use of technology.
+1. Enhance access to technology resources and ensure proficiency in the use of technology.

 2. Modernize existing physical and virtual spaces and reassess the need for additional physical and virtual spaces.

-3. Expand recruiting initiatives that attract qualified and diverse employees and retain employees by providing a positive work environment.
+3. Expand recruiting initiatives that attract and retain high-quality faculty and staff, while providing a supportive collegial environment.

 History